SysPoe/train-wiki/docs/Train-Spotting/Radio-Frequencies.md

 # Radio Frequencies

-I'm not too sure how good these are at helping you spot trains, as I've yet to actually use them, but I thought I might add it.
+I'm not too sure how good these are at helping you spot trains.
+I've had a listen to some of these frequencies and also went on a trip to Ferny Grove from Roma St with an SDR so I could monitor most of the channels and didn't hear any chatter.

 You should be able to use just any generic UHF radio to listen to the frequencies in the 400mhz range, but if you don't have one I would personally recommend the Baofeng UV5R.
-While it is not the best, it is certaily cheap, weighing in at around 38 AUD.
+While it is not the best, it is certainly cheap, weighing in at around 38 AUD.

 Here's some links: